XRPLF/rippled/README.md

 Please [contact us](mailto:support@ripple.com).
 We can help guide your integration.

 # What is Ripple?
+Ripple connects banks, payment providers and digital asset exchanges via RippleNet to provide one frictionless experience to send money globally.

+# What is the XRP Ledger?
-Ripple is a network of computers which use the [Ripple consensus algorithm](https://www.youtube.com/watch?v=pj1QVb1vlC0) to atomically settle and record transactions on a secure distributed database, the Ripple Consensus Ledger (RCL).
-Because of its distributed nature, the RCL offers transaction immutability without a central operator.
-The RCL contains a built-in currency exchange and its path-finding algorithm finds competitive exchange rates across order books and currency pairs.
+The XRP Ledger is a network of computers, which uses [a consensus algorithm](https://www.youtube.com/watch?v=pj1QVb1vlC0) to atomically settle and record transactions on a secure distributed database.
+Because of its distributed nature, the XRP Ledger offers transaction immutability without a central operator.
+The XRP Ledger contains a built-in currency exchange and its path-finding algorithm finds competitive exchange rates across order books and currency pairs.

 ### Key Features
 - **Distributed**